yasmeenmh90-beep/Clerkly/README.md

 ```
 The app runs at `http://localhost:3000`.

 The multi-user UI — organization switcher, Members & Invites page (invite, view, cancel, resend, change roles), and the accept-invite page — is fully built and tested against the real backend, not mock data.
 Task cards also show who created and who approved each task.
+The dashboard and Activity page include live charts: AI source breakdown, task status breakdown, and activity volume over time.

 ---

 ## What's actually working (tested end to end)

 - Account registration and login (JWT), with an organization automatically created for every new user
+- Terms of Service / Privacy Policy acceptance, with automatic re-prompting on version changes
 - Manual task creation, approval, rejection, and execution
-- Document upload → task creation, with real AI analysis via OpenAI fallback while Bedrock is blocked (see below)
+- Document upload → task creation, with real AI analysis (Bedrock, with automatic OpenAI fallback if unreachable)
 - Real uploaded PDF/DOCX files sent to DocuSign for signature, not just a generated text summary
 - Gmail connection and inbox sync into tasks
 - Stripe payments — real Checkout session, real webhook, task auto-completes on payment